MindWise Screening Partner Spotlight

 Florida International University (FIU), located in Miami, FL, has been a screening partner with MindWise Innovations since 2015, offering both a student behavioral health screening program through their counseling center and a workplace screening program for their staff.
 FIU ranks as one of the top ten largest universities in the United States and serves a student population of over 54,000 across seven campuses.
 FIU offers a variety of health and behavioral health programs, including an online self-help program where students can access behavioral health screenings, online therapy assistance, and other supportive and educational services.

-DSAMH is committed to bringing mental health awareness and prevention resources to both health practitioners and the public through both technology-driven and coalition-based services.
+DSAMH is committed to bringing behavioral health awareness and prevention resources to both health practitioners and the public through both technology-driven and coalition-based services.
 Since 2015 DSAMH has partnered with MindWise Innovations to bring our anonymous online behavioral health screening program to its community.
 In the last year, 1,376 screens were completed through the DSAMH site with countless resources available to users.

 National Grid is an electricity, natural gas, and clean energy delivery company that supplies energy throughout the New England states.
 National Grid formed a partnership with MindWise to offer online anonymous behavioral health self-screening for over 25,000 employees through 16 separate screening sites.
 National Grid is a leader in providing progressive wellness resources to support its workforce in building and maintaining a healthy environment.